FinanceJunky/SMU-Project1-Group2/README.md

 Mike Hughes
 Olesea Armasari

-Pulled in data from several sources including yelp and another source for hotel information.
+Pulled in data from several sources including yelp and DataInfiniti for hotel sourced information.

 Each person coded their individual components and uploaded to Through commits and pushing to the repository.